blade-ui-kit/docs/easy-mde.md

 ## Introduction

 The `easy-mde` component allows you to easily include a Markdown editor in your form.
 Behind the scenes it makes use of [the Easy MDE library](https://github.com/Ionaru/easy-markdown-editor).
-The written is passed through to a form as a normal textarea input.
+The input is passed through to a form as a normal textarea input.

 ## Installation

-While the `easy-mde` component works out-of-the-box when you've set the directives, we recommend that you install and compile its JavaScript libraries when you deploy to production:
+While the `easy-mde` component works out-of-the-box when you've [set the directives](/docs/{version}/installation#directives), we recommend that you install and compile its JavaScript libraries when you deploy to production:

 - [Alpine.js](https://github.com/alpinejs/alpine)
 - [Easy MDE](https://github.com/Ionaru/easy-markdown-editor)